 Another good job for accounting majors, this simply entails helping people do their taxes.
 It’s more of a seasonal job, considering you only prepare taxes once a year.
 It’s still a good way to save up money before summer break rolls around.

 This is a great job for those of you who have been talking your parents into things all your lives.
-Often you can sell things like appliances and electronics and make commission when you close a sale.
-You have to be good at it, but those who are can make a lot of money.
+Often you can sell things like appliances and electronics and make a commission when you close a sale.
+You have to be good at it, but those who are can make a lot of money — and can pave the way for a future sales career

 Many companies need help performing secretarial and receptionist duties that keep things running.
 You have to have strong Microsoft Office skills and possibly some accounting background for billing duties, but it’s a great way to get an inside look at a company.
 If it’s a place you might want to work for in the future, this gives you an inside look at the environment.